-Guest post by Nicola Harding (MMU) who collaborated with The Whitworth for REAlab 2016.
+Guest post by Nicola Harding (MMU) who teamed up with Rachel Smith (UoM) to collaborate with The Whitworth for REAlab 2016.

 During the summer of 2016 I embarked upon a research project with Dr Rachel Smith, assessing the impact of a new installation in Whitworth Park, Manchester.
 Facilitated by REALab in conjunction with the Whitworth Art Gallery, this evaluation formed part of a report to the Arts council of the impact of the recently installed Anya Gallacio sculpture within the gallery in the park.